 The ASUS TUF Dash 15 is available with the following discrete GPUs:

 All four GPUs belong to NVIDIA's RTX 30-series and come with features like ray-tracing and DLSS.
 The RTX 3050 and 3050 Ti are very close in performance and are best suited for 1080p gaming at medium or low settings.
 The 3050 Ti is only about 10% faster than the 3050 on average.
 The RTX 3060 is a good step up from the RTX 3050, giving you higher frame rates at 1080p with medium or high settings.
 The RTX 3070 is the fastest and is best suited for the QHD 165Hz panel.
 This laptop has a MUX (multiplexer) switch to allow the GPU to send information directly to the display without going through the integrated GPU, meaning you'll see dramatically better performance than on laptops that lack this feature.
 The performance difference can be anywhere from 10% to 25%, or more in some cases.
+If you want an NVIDIA 40-series laptop with Frame Generation support, check out the Lenovo Legion Pro 5 Gen 8 16 (2023).

 You can configure this laptop with 8GB or 16GB of memory.
 Both configurations are in single-channel mode, which can reduce performance in some games.
 If you want to get the most performance out of the laptop, it's best to add a second memory module so that it runs in dual-channel mode.

 You can configure the laptop with 512GB or 1TB of storage.
+The SSD is user-replaceable.
+There are two SSD slots; both support M.2 2280 PCIe Gen 4 x4 SSDs.

 The ASUS TUF Dash 15 2022 has an overall outstanding score in the Geekbench 5 benchmarks.
 The numbers are a little low compared to laptops with a similar CPU because this laptop's memory is in single-channel mode.
 Adding a second memory module to run in dual-channel mode will improve performance.
 The Intel Core i7-12650H is a good deal faster than the Core i5-12450H, so while both CPUs can handle demanding tasks, the Core i7 will provide a smoother experience overall.
 For GPU computing tasks, the NVIDIA GeForce RTX 3050 performs very well.
 However, if you perform VRAM-heavy tasks, it's best to go with the RTX 3060 or 3070.